 The updated FW file (TLC.S001.MB00100000) will always need to be loaded.
 The kernel and rootfs file required by the FW may already be in your camera and would not need to be loaded again.
 It is safe to reload them, but it will increase the updating time, especially the rootfs file which is quite large.[/B] You can easily check to see which versions of the three system files are in the camera by two different ways.
 The first was given above where extracting the configuration text file manually to change settings is explained.
 The kernel, rootfs, and FW (called "software" in that file) are clearly shown at the end of the configuration file.
 A second way is to simply turn on the camera on and open the "syscfg" folder in the memory card root directory.
 This folder is created every time the camera is booted.
 In there is a file named "DvConfig.bin, which is a hex dump of the configuration from the camera memory.
 Opening that with a simple text editor will show something like this:

-1.36 1.09 1.0.6 2016/07/22-11:27:47.
+2.02 1.10 1.0.6 2016/11/11-11:27:47.
 The first three sets of numbers are the FW, rootfs, and kernel versions, respectively.
-If the rootfs or kernel file versions from either of these methods match the same version numbers for those files in the FW download archive, you do NOT need to load in those files, and only the newly downloaded FW file (TLC.S001.MB00100000) needs to be copied to the memory card for uploading into the camera.
+If the rootfs or kernel file versions from either of these methods match the same version numbers for those files in the FW download archive, you do NOT need to load in those files again, and only the newly downloaded FW file (TLC.S001.MB00100000) needs to be copied to the memory card for uploading into the camera.
 It does not hurt to reload all the files, but it can take a lot longer (about 2-1/2 min. to load all three files).

-2. Disconnect the camera from the PC, but make sure the camera battery is well charged, or connect an external USB two-wire (no data connections) USB power source to make sure the camera does not lose power during the upload..
+2. Disconnect the camera from the PC, but make sure the camera battery is well charged, or better yet, connect an external USB power source to make sure the camera does not lose power during the upload..
 Don't worry, a failure to complete uploading of the system files cannot brick the camera since the boot loader file is not affected by this process.
 You can always do another upload by repeating this process.
 If you have an external USB power source connected, the GREEN LED charging indicator may be lit, which is OK.
 It doesn't impact the upload process, but be sure the camera is turned off before starting.